khaeru/sdmx/doc/install.rst

     $ pip install --editable .[cache,docs,tests]  # all extras

-.. note:: The pip ``--editable`` flag is recommended for development, so that changes to your code are reflected the next time :mod:`sdmx` is imported.
+.. note:: The pip :program:`--editable` flag is recommended for development, so that changes to your code are reflected the next time :mod:`sdmx` is imported.

 Running tests
 =============